-The enactment of HB 4078 resulted in the legislative acknowledgement of the new amount of urban reserves and the new balance of urban and rural reserves as being in compliance with all aspects of state law.
-Therefore, in the absence of any changes to the existing mapped acreage of urban and rural reserves in Clackamas County and Multnomah County, the existing balance of reserves across the region meets all applicable state requirements and there is no need for Metro to revisit the standards related to the "best achieves" requirement as part of these findings.
+However, as described below, the enactment of HB 4078 resulted in the legislative acknowledgement of the new amount of urban reserves and the new balance of urban and rural reserves as being in compliance with all aspects of state law.
+Therefore, the Metro Council concludes that in the absence of any changes to the existing mapped acreage of urban and rural reserves in Clackamas County and Multnomah County, the existing supply and balance of reserves meet all applicable state requirements and there is no need for Metro to revisit the standards related to the 50-year supply or "best achieves" requirements as part of these findings.
 In the Barkers Five opinion, the Court of Appeals remanded the designation of all urban and rural reserves in Washington County for reconsideration.
 As a result of this wholesale remand of the entire Washington County reserves package, the court also noted that "any new joint designation" of reserves by the county and Metro on remand would also require new findings addressing the "best achieves" standard in OAR 660-027-0005(2).
 Barkers Five at 333.